Veridise/llzk-lib/doc/1_setup.md

 mkdir third-party
 pushd third-party

-# This is where llvm will be installed
+# This is where llvm will be installed.
 export INSTALL_ROOT="$PWD/llvm-install-root"
 mkdir "$INSTALL_ROOT"